Relational Gatekeeper Behaviour of HR Managers in the Middle East: The Role of Informal Networks.

 of HR Managers in the Middle East: The Role of Informal Networks.
 International

-Journal of Human Resource Management, forthcoming.
+Journal of Human Resource Management,

 DOI: